Music Composition Lessonsmusic composition | songwriting | music theory | music production | improvisation

 Music Composition Lessons

-If you’d like to learn to compose music or would like to improve your chops, let’s jump right in!
-Whether you’d like to eventually compose professionally, or whether you’re interested in creating music as a hobby or side-gig, all is welcome.
-I teach private, 1-on-1 online lessons, but if you happen to live in or close to Utrecht, you are welcome to come to my home studio for lessons as well.
+If you’d like to learn to compose music, extend your songwriting skills, deepen your understanding of music theory, or simply improve your improvisation chops, I’ll help you achieve your goals!
+I teach private, 1-on-1 online lessons, but if you happen to live in or close to Utrecht, you are welcome to come to my home studio for face-to-face lessons as well.

 - Suitable for anyone just starting out